 Note: The endorsement program in Early Childhood Education can be pursued as part of the master’s program in Early Childhood education or independently.
-However, to qualify for federal financial aid (including loans), one must be enrolled in the master’s program.
+However, to qualify for federal financial aid (including loans), students must be enrolled in the master’s program.

-- Students who earn their Early Childhood Education (MA) degree from UM-Flint develop extensive knowledge and real-world experience in their field as they prepare for careers working with young children.
+UM-Flint offers an onsite Early Childhood Development Center where graduate students engage in hands-on learning experiences working directly with young children and students.
+Students who earn their Early Childhood Education (MA) degree from UM-Flint develop extensive knowledge and real-world experience in their field as they prepare for careers working with young children.

 The MA in Early Childhood Education degree features both thesis and non-thesis options to suit your unique career goals and area of focus.
 Classes are held on UM-Flint’s campus, primarily in the evenings to accommodate working professionals.

 UM-Flint’s Early Childhood Education instructors are highly experienced and respected experts in their field.
 Our faculty make themselves available to you beyond the classroom, serving as mentors as well as instructors.

 You’ll complete your studies with a small group of fellow educators who share your passion for educational excellence.
 This close interaction enables you to develop a strong support network for personal and professional development.
 Coursework emphasizes team-based project work that allows for networking while improving collaborative and communication skills.